 This likely means that your home has hard water.

 Luckily, there’s a simple explanation.
 Sediment that’s collected in the bottom of the tank is preventing heat from rising and causing air bubbles that pop.
 To fix this problem, all you need to do is drain and flush the unit.

 Myth: Flushable wipes are safe for your pipes.

 A lot of items can be flushed down the toilet, but that doesn’t mean you should try it.
-Believe it or not, professional?plumbers are often called to clear up a clogged pipe because of flushable wipes.
-These wipes don’t biodegrade like toilet paper does, so you’re taking a risk.
+Believe it or not, our Shreveport professional plumbers are often called to clear up a clogged pipe because of flushable wipes.
+These wipes don’t biodegrade as toilet paper does, so you’re taking a risk.